UPPMAX/uppmax_intro_day_1/docs/sessions/login_remote_desktop.md

     - Why would one use a remote desktop environment?
     - What are disadvantages of a remote desktop environment?

+    Feedback questions:

+    - When would you recommend a colleague to use a remote desktop environment?

 ![The Pelle remote desktop environment](pelle_via_remote_desktop_50.jpg)

 > The Pelle remote desktop environment.